riboseinc/rfc-openpgp-sca/sections/09-encoding.md

 An SM2PKE public key is composed of the same sequence of fields that define an SM2DSA key, plus the KDF parameters field.

+## Secret-Key Packet Formats

 The following algorithm-specific packets are added to Section 5.5.3. of [@RFC4880], "Secret-Key Packet Formats", to support SM2DSA and SM2PKE.

+This document extends the algorithm-specific portion with the following fields.

 Algorithm-Specific Fields for SM2DSA or SM2PKE secret keys: